-In the popular TV sitcom “The West Wing,” Washington’s Rules of Civility and Decent Behavior in Company and Conversation, which he wrote out when he was about 16, are quoted only to mock the first president as an insufferably prissy person.
+In the popular TV sitcom “The West Wing,” Washington’s Rules of Civility and Decent Behavior in Company and Conversation, which he wrote out when he was about 16, are quoted only to mock and to use in decrying the first President as an insufferably prissy person.
 Thomas Jefferson fares even worse, with even the guides at Monticello spreading the calumny that he cohabited with a slave.

-Fortunately, there are organizations like the Bill of Rights Institute (http://www.billofrightsinstitute.org) that present a more balanced view of American history and of the principled individuals responsible for shaping the nation.
+Such presentations strongly suggest to young people that the founders of the nation should not serve as their role models for today.
+Fortunately, there are organizations like the Bill of Rights Institute that present a more balanced view of American history and of the principled individuals responsible for shaping the nation.
 The Institute’s mission is “to educate high school students and teachers about our country’s Founding principles through programs that teach the words and ideas of the Founders; the liberties and freedoms guaranteed in our Founding documents; and how America’s Founding principles affect and shape a free society.”

-Lesson plans also cover the values of compassion, honesty, honor, and humility, and also address what is meant by “the pursuit of happiness.”
+Lesson plans from the Institute also cover the values of compassion, honesty, honor, and humility, and also address what is meant by the “the pursuit of happiness.”

-The curriculum features a 10-unit teacher’s guide, which includes a CD-ROM that lets students face a variety of simulations using the civic value they are studying, plus:
+The “Citizenship and Character” curriculum features a 10-unit teacher’s guide.
+As well as an accompanying CD-ROM that lets students face a variety of simulations using the civic value they are studying, the teacher’s guide contains: